 - 1. No later than two months before the anticipated SDZK date agreed with the supervisor and chair of the respective subject-area board, students register for the SDZK via SIS for the dates stipulated in the academic calendar or for other days upon agreement with the supervisor and the chair of the respective subject-area board.
 In exceptional and justified cases, the dean may change the deadline for registration.
 However, the time period leading up to the deadline may not be less than one month. - 2.
 The dean determines the SDZK date upon proposal of the chair of the subject-area board so that the SDZK is held within three months of submission of the application, unless the application states a later date.
 However, the date may not be later than on the last day of the maximum period of study. - 3.
 The SDZK may be held only if all the basic study obligations have been fulfilled in accordance with the IC. - 4.
-After consultation with the members of the subject-area board and the head of the respective basic unit of the Faculty, the chair of the respective subject-area board submits to the dean, via the PhD and Academic Qualifications Office, proposals for the appointment of the chairs and members of the specific boards of examiners, together with the dates and venues for the SDZKs, and the proposed assignment of students to the boards of examiners, no later than 21 days before holding the SDZK.^{42a} - 5.
-The supervisor is always invited to attend their student's SDZK, and if the supervisor is an associate professor or full professor or if they have been approved by the research board of the Faculty as a specialist entitled to examine during SDZKs for a specific programme of study, they may participate as a member of the board of examiners.
+Proposals for the appointment of chairs and members of examination boards are submitted by the chair of the respective subject-area board to the dean via the PhD and Academic Qualifications Office together with proposals for dates and places, or remote or partially remote forms of the state PhD examination, and the names of the students proposed for the examination boards, no later than 21 days prior to the state PhD examination.
+Changes to the original proposals are possible only in very exceptional and justified cases, in particular, for serious health reasons concerning some of the persons who are to take part in the state PhD examination. - 5.
+The supervisor is always invited to attend their student's SDZK, and if the supervisor is an associate professor or full professor or if they have been approved by the research

-^{42a} Article 11(3 to 9) of the Code of Study and Examination
+^{42a} Article 11(3 to 9 and 17) of the Code of Study and Examination of Charles University.